 - Dogs who have been vaccinated against distemper may develop very mild symptoms if they are infected but generally recover well.

-- Distemper is included in the dogs primary and annual booster vaccinations, and in general is vaccinated against only every other year
+- Distemper is included in the dogs primary and annual booster vaccinations, and in general is vaccinated against only every third year.

 - Canine herpes virus generally only causes clinical disease in very young puppies within the first few days of life.